TRO

 What's Your Favorite Sport Touring Motorcycle Route From Burley To John Day?

 There are many twisty, scenic travel options connecting the two.
 Which roads do you prefer and why?
 Where do you like to stop along the way?
 Your input is invited.
-Leave a comment!
+Leave a comment and/or write an article!

 Share Link ...